 Generally, constructive notice does not exist if the problem is only there for a very short period of time.
 For example, if someone spills a clear soda in the aisle of the convenience store, and you slip and fall five minutes later, this amount of time may not be enough to provide constructive notice.
 However, it depends partially on the size of the convenience store.
 For example, in a tiny store, a clerk who has the ability to see both aisles may be expected to pay more attention to whether substances have been spilled there or not.

 Occasionally, injuries such as burns or vapor inhalation arise from a defective gas nozzle.
 In addition to potentially holding the gas station owner liable in such a situation, you may have a claim against the manufacturer.
 You will need to establish which kind of actionable defect caused the injury.
 Actionable defects related to gas pumps include manufacturing and design defects.
 In most product liability cases, it is necessary to retain an expert to show the existence of a defect, and in some cases, the expert must also testify that the defect caused the injuries in question.

 Get Assistance from a Folsom Personal Injury Lawyer

 If you need to recover compensation after a gas station or convenience store accident, you should consult us.
 It is important not to discuss the matter with the property owner’s insurer before you speak to a California attorney who is experienced in premises liability litigation.
 We provide knowledgeable legal representation to accident victims from our Folsom office.
-To obtain a free consultation with a Folsom personal injury lawyer, contact Travis G. Black & Associates online or call us at 916-962-2896.
+To obtain a free consultation with a Folsom personal injury lawyer, contact Travis G. Black, Inc. online or call us at 916-962-2896.